SrishtiSrivastava23/Pdf-to-audiobook/README.md

 ![Screenshot](SS.png)

 # Note:
-1. Only pdf can be used with proper text.
+1. Only pdf can be used with proper text(Selectable text).
 2. Images cannot be used.
 3. I used NCERT english chapter for demo